Short answer: Term life insurance does not have a cash value. Only permanent life insurance policies have a cash value component.

-Term life insurance is a "purer" form of life insurance because it doesn’t mess with all of that cash value stuff.
+So does term life insurance have a cash value component?
+No, because it's not a permanent life insurance that doesn’t mess with all of that cash value stuff.
 Instead, you just pay your premiums for the life of your policy, and if you don’t die, the policy ends at the end of your term.
 Term life insurance is simpler to understand and usually much less expensive than a comparable permanent life insurance policy, which is why term life insurance is often the better choice for the majority of consumers.

 However, because term life insurance doesn’t have a cash value, that does mean you can’t do some fun things that owners of permanent life insurance policies can do, like borrow against your life insurance policy.
 On the other hand, many owners of permanent life insurance policies can’t afford them, and end up surrendering the policy (and the cash value) prematurely.